Methadone for Addiction Treatment

-Methadone is a highly effective treatment for opioid use disorder when taken correctly and under the supervision of a medical practitioner.1 Methadone can reduce or eliminate withdrawal symptoms and cravings to use opioids, and studies show it can reduce the risks of opioid overdose and contracting infectious diseases which are often associated with opioid use.1
+Methadone is a highly effective treatment for opioid use disorder (OUD) when taken correctly and under the supervision of a medical practitioner.1 Methadone can reduce or eliminate withdrawal symptoms and cravings to use opioids, and studies show it can reduce the risks of opioid overdose and contracting infectious diseases, which are often associated with opioid use.1

-What Is Methadone?
+What Is Methadone Used For?

-Methadone is a Schedule II-controlled medication and thus requires a prescription and supervision of a medical practitioner.2 Federal regulations restrict the dispensing of methadone to opioid treatment programs.
-Counseling and drug testing are required in these programs, and some also offer additional services, such as treating co-occurring mental health disorders, peer support, and more.1
+Methadone is a Schedule II-controlled medication and thus requires a prescription and the supervision of a medical practitioner.2 Federal regulations restrict the dispensing of methadone to opioid treatment programs.
+Counseling and drug testing are required in these programs, and some also offer additional services, such as treating co-occurring mental health disorders and more.1

-Even though methadone is an effective treatment, it can also be misused as it is still a narcotic and can cause dependence and withdrawal symptoms.3
+Even though methadone is an effective treatment, it can also be misused, as it is still a narcotic and can cause dependence and withdrawal symptoms.3

-Methadone is among a few medications used as maintenance treatment from more dangerous opioids like heroin and fentanyl.1 Other such medications are naltrexone and buprenorphine.1 However, methadone is considered a highly effective medication as it reduces cravings, blocks the euphoric effects of opioids, and reduces withdrawal symptoms.4 In this way, methadone helps curb the dangerous effects of opioids while gently easing a person away from using opioid drugs like heroin.1
+Methadone is among a few medications used as maintenance treatment for more dangerous opioids like heroin and fentanyl.1 Other such medications are naltrexone and buprenorphine.1 However, methadone is considered a highly effective medication, as it reduces cravings, blocks the euphoric effects of opioids, and reduces withdrawal symptoms.4 In this way, methadone helps curb the dangerous effects of opioids while gently easing a person away from using opioid drugs like heroin.1

-When using methadone to treat opioid addiction, a medical professional slowly increases the dose to prevent opioid withdrawal symptoms and to block other opioids from reaching the brain’s opioid receptors, which prevents euphoria from other shorter-acting opioids.5
+When using methadone to treat opioid addiction, a medical professional slowly increases the dose to prevent opioid withdrawal symptoms and block other opioids from reaching the brain’s opioid receptors, which prevents the euphoria from other shorter-acting opioids.5

 Methadone activates the same receptors that other opioids act on, including inhibition of pain transmission, making it an effective medication for neuropathic pain as well.5 Given that it does not create the euphoria that short-acting opioids induce, it helps curb the addiction and reinforcement mechanism of more dangerous opioids.5

-However, since methadone is still an opioid itself, it can be diverted and misused—which is all the more reason to maintain safe and controlled access to proper methadone treatment.1 Nonetheless, the possibility of misuse should not prevent a person from receiving life-sustaining methadone treatment, so a balance of care and control must exist.1
+However, since methadone is still an opioid itself, it can be diverted and misused—which is even more reason to maintain safe and controlled access to proper methadone treatment.1 Nonetheless, the possibility of misuse should not prevent a person from receiving life-sustaining methadone treatment, so a balance of care and control must exist.1

 What Is Opioid Use Disorder?